JHUAPL/PACMANs/docs/milestone7_report.rst

 	*Tasks to Complete for Phase 2:*
 		• Transition from 4 to 6 box models
-		• Extend existing work with introduction of a GAN\ |image42|
+		• Extend existing work with introduction of a GAN

    **Experiment plan (Transitioning from the 4 box to the 6 box model):**